StainlessStasis/CobblemonSpawnAlerts/README.md

 * **enabled**: Enables the spawn message for the Pokemon.
 If set to false, this setting will override every other config setting for the Pokemon and make its spawn message never display.
 * **alwaysAlert**: Whether to always alert the Pokemon's spawn message, assuming enabled is set to true.
 Setting this to false will only display a spawn message given some other condition is true (e.g. alertShiny).
 * **alertShiny**: Whether to alert a shiny Pokemon, or if the Pokemon is shiny.
 If alwaysAlert is set to false, this will ONLY alert that Pokemon's spawn if it is shiny.
 If alwaysAlert is set to true, then it will simply specify if the spawned Pokemon is shiny.
+* **alertHiddenAbility**: Whether to alert a shiny Pokemon, or if the Pokemon has a Hidden Ability.
+This requires the mod to be installed server side and the server must have abilities being broadcast in the server config.
 * **showLegendary**: Shows whether the Pokemon is legendary, mythical, paradox, or ultra beast.
 * **customAlertMessage**: Used to create a custom alert message for a Pokemon using [MiniMessage](https://docs.advntr.dev/minimessage/format.html) format.
+* **autoGlow**: Makes a Pokemon glow when alerted.
+Click the alert to toggle the glow.
 <br><br>
 The following are a sub category of the config for displaying certain info about a Pokemon.
 These have 3 options -- `"MAIN_MESSAGE"`, `"HOVER"`, and `"DISABLED"`:
 * **level**: Shows the Pokemon's level.